 Alpha Omega Charitable Trust Report

-The Trust also acted swiftly to offer support at a time of significant challenge facing the Hadassah School of Dental Medicine.
-After many years of collaboration with the retiring Dean, Professor Adam Stabholz, the Trust is working with the new Dean, Professor Aaron Palmon, to identify a new project.
-In the meantime, the Trust is delighted that the School have now installed a “Mobile Operating Microscope” to enhance the teaching of clinical dentistry for both undergraduates and postgraduates following a donation of $24,000 in early 2014.
-Also at Hadassah, the Ino Sciaky Prize for Oral Medicine was awarded to Dr Yaki Mizrachi together with a $500 bursary.
+After many years of collaboration with the recently retired Dean of the Hadassah School of Dental Medicine, Professor Adam Stabholz, the Trust is delighted to be working closely with the new Dean, Professor Aaron Palmon.
+Following last year’s donation to purchase a ‘Mobile Operating Microscope’ to enhance the teaching of clinical dentistry for both undergraduates and postgraduates, we are thrilled to be supporting the establishment of a ‘Digital Laboratory’ for $20,000 and also the purchase of essential sterilisation cassettes for $5,000.
+Also at Hadassah, the Ino Sciaky Prize for Oral Medicine was awarded to Dr Ori Finfter together with a $500 bursary.

-Following consultation with Mrs Susan Zamet, the Trust was delighted to launch the “Dr John Zamet Memorial Prize in Periodontal Research” in 2011 to recognise and commemorate John’s significant contribution to clinical periodontology.
-Strict criteria for the award of the $1,500 prize were agreed and two senior academics assess the submissions.
-We are delighted that the 2014 prize was awarded to Elena Calciolari of the UCL Eastman Dental Institute.
-Elena presented a summary of her research “The Effect of Osteoporosis on Bone Healing” at the Alpha Omega clinical meeting on Tuesday 20th January 2015 when Mrs Zamet presented Elena with her award.
-Moving forward, the Trust is delighted to confirm that the Zamet family have kindly agreed to offer the award in 2015 and 2017 with an enhanced prize fund of $3,000 on each occasion.
+In association with Mrs Susan Zamet, the Trust continues to o er the ‘Dr John Zamet Memorial Prize in Periodontal Research’ in recognition of John’s significant contribution to clinical periodontology.
+Strict criteria have been established for award of the prize and two senior academics assess the submissions.
+We are delighted that the 2015 prize was awarded to Lewis Winning of the Belfast Dental School.
+Lewis presented a summary of his research ‘the association between subgingival periodontal pathogens and systemic inflammation’ at the Alpha Omega London Annenberg Meeting on 3rd June 2016 when Mrs Zamet presented Lewis with his award and four runners up were highly commended.
+Moving forward, the Trust is delighted to confirm that the Zamet family have kindly agreed to sponsor the award again in 2017 with a prize fund of $3,000.

 In addition to the above, the Trust is supporting the following projects: